Christywu16/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Feedback: I really like the water idea, and I think it is very practical and useful.
+Meanwhile, I think it would be better if you could expand a bit on the idea and use how full the cup is to indicate time instead of printing out time directly.

 # Lab 2 Part 2